open-policy-agent/opa/site/tutorials/ssh-sudo-authorization/index.md

 # SSH and sudo Authorization

-Enforcing access controls at the host-level is an important part of every organization's security strategy.
+Host-level access controls are an important part of every organization's security strategy.
 Using [Linux-PAM](http://tldp.org/HOWTO/User-Authentication-HOWTO/x115.html) and OPA we can extend policy-based access control to SSH and sudo.

 {% endcontentfor %}